martinboers/plcnext-book/src/ch01-04-installing-a-software-development-kit.md

 ### Alternative SDK installation methods

-If you are writing C++ applications in Eclipse or Visual Studio, then it is possible to install PLCnext SDKs through these IDEs.
+If you are writing C++ applications in Eclipse or Visual Studio, then it is possible to install PLCnext SDKs through those IDEs.
 All SDK installation methods are described in the [PLCnext Info Center][sdk-install].

 [sdk-install]: https://www.plcnext.help/te/Programming/Cpp/Cpp_programming/Required_Installations.htm